Traditional Italian Food: The Best Traditional Italian Dishes

 Sarde in Saor (Veneto)

-One of Veneto’s favorite dishes, Sarde in Saor is a dish based on fried sardines, onions, raisins, and pine nuts.
-They are commonly served as an appetizer and are pretty common in Venice, where they served as a cicchetti.
+One of Veneto’s favorite dishes, Sarde in Saor, is a dish based on fried sardines, onions, raisins, and pine nuts.
+They are commonly served as an appetizer and are pretty common in Venice, where they are served as Cicchetti.

 Lasagne (Emilia Romagna)